RMerl/asuswrt-merlin/README-merlin.txt

 there is also a Paypal donation button on my website.

-I want to give my special thanks to Asus for showing an interest in this project, and also providing me with support when needed.
-Also, thank you everyone who has donated through Paypal.
+I want to give my special thanks to Asus for showing an interest in this project, and also providing me with support and development devices when needed.
+I also want to thank everyone that has donated through Paypal.
 Much appreciated!

 Finally, special thanks to r00t4rd3d for designing the Asuswrt-Merlin logo.